 Students are responsible for all equipment and uniforms that have been issued to them.
-Uniforms and warm-ups are never to be worn out of school and worn only to school when it has been pre approved by the AD and administration.
+Uniforms and warmups are never to be worn out of school.
+They should only be worn to school when it has been pre-approved by the Athletic Director and School Administration.
 The athlete will be responsible for damaged or lost equipment.
 The cost of actual replacement will be passed on to the student.
-Failure to pay will cause the loss of eligibility.
+Failure to pay for lost or damaged uniforms and/or equipment will result in the loss of eligibility.

-All uniforms and equipment are to be returned within three (3) school days of the end of the season.
-Uniforms are to be washed and placed into a bag with the name of the student placed on the bag so that there is easier accountability.
-Report cards or transcripts may be held until the uniform is returned.
-Lunch detentions will also be given until uniforms are turned in.
+All uniform sets and equipment are to be returned within three (3) school days of the end of the season.
+Returned uniform sets should be washed and placed into a bag with the student's name clearly written on the bag.
+Stray, unidentified pieces of the uniform may be easily misplaced.
+It is important to make sure that uniform sets are clearly labeled.
+After-school detentions may be given until uniforms are turned into the Athletic Office.
+Report cards and/or transcripts may also be held until the uniform set is returned.